Selective Neuron Amplification in Transformer Language Models: Limitations Future Work

-\subsection{Future Work}
+\textbf{Future Work}

-\textbf{Validation on modern architectures.} The most immediate extension is to test the zone model on larger, more capable models.
-The SNA tool already allows exploration with GPT-2 XL and Pythia 160M, but systematic evaluation at these scales—and beyond—would either confirm the architecture-agnostic claims made in this paper or highlight where the framework needs refinement.
+\begin{enumerate} \item The most immediate direction is systematic validation on modern architectures like LLaMA, Mistral, and Gemma, with full zone threshold recalibration per model.
+The 0.07 boundary and optimal layer indices are specific to GPT-2 Medium and should not be assumed to hold elsewhere.

-\textbf{Designing Zone 2 tasks.} Creating tasks that deliberately fall into the 0.07 to 0.10 baseline range would enable direct empirical investigation of transition zone behavior.
-This is a practical experimental goal that could significantly strengthen the three-zone theoretical model.
+\item Constructing tasks that deliberately fall in the 0.07 to 0.10 range would allow direct empirical testing of Zone 2 behavior.
+Transition-region predictions are currently inferred, not tested, which is the weakest part of the framework.

-\textbf{Multi-task surgery.} Our cross-task interference findings suggest that applying SNA to multiple tasks simultaneously is challenging but potentially feasible.
-The asymmetry between interference at Layer 8 and Layer 21 indicates that surgery on non-overlapping layers may be compatible.
-Systematically exploring this possibility could provide insight into multi-task surgical strategies.
+\item The cross-task interference findings suggest multi-task surgery is worth exploring.
+The asymmetry between Layer 8 and Layer 21 interference indicates that simultaneous interventions at non-overlapping layers might be compatible without degrading either task.

-\textbf{Mechanistic circuit analysis.} While this paper identifies where surgical interventions are effective, it does not fully explain what the targeted neurons compute.
-Combining SNA with activation atlas techniques or causal tracing methods would allow layer-level localization to be translated into neuron-level interpretability, offering a natural next step for the research program.

-\textbf{Broader application domains.} Beyond sentiment, SNA could be applied to tasks such as question answering, summarization, translation, and multi-class classification.
-Each of these domains tests a different aspect of the framework’s generalizability and may reveal adaptations of the zone model needed for different output structures.
+\item Finally, combining SNA with activation patching or causal tracing would move the analysis from layer-level localization to neuron-level interpretability.
+We know where to intervene.
+What those neurons are actually computing remains an open question. \end{enumerate}